jaredhuling/penreg/README.md

 * possibly more .R functions for each class (plot, summary, etc)

-* **fittin_function.cpp** This file will contain a function to be directly called by R. examples include lasso.cpp and genlasso.cpp.
+* **fitting_function.cpp** This file will contain a function to be directly called by R. examples include lasso.cpp and genlasso.cpp.
 It's primary job is to set up the data and then call the appropriate solver for each value of the tuning parameter

 * **fitting_function_tall.h** This file is the routine which solves the optimization problem for data with nrow(x) > ncol(x) with admm (or even potentially some other algorithm).
 Typically with ADMM, high dimensional settings and low dimensional settings should be implemented differently for efficiency.